 For our second night, Robin and I stayed at the Arthotel ANA Munich Messe.
 Also located in Neuperlach, this hotel prides itself on the quirky, artsy design and comfortable amenities.
 Though I have to say they go above and beyond.
 You can rent bikes for free to explore the area, there’s a games lounge with will billiards and foosball, a gym and a sauna.
 Oh… and they actually have good coffee.
 SCORE.
 On top of all that, parking is FREE which seems to be almost impossible to find in many German cities.
 Even the small ones.
 The only downside is that there’s no air conditioning but that’s par for the course in many European hotels.
 We had an amazing stay here and would definitely return!
 I’m sure other guests would say the same.

 While Munich is a tourist hotspot, as soon as you step foot inside the city it becomes clear as to why.
 There is so much history permeating around every corner.
 With so many things to see in Munich, I hope this post will give you some insight into planning your own Munich itinerary!
-Ready to hop on a plane and snag your flight to Munich?
-Check out my tips for finding cheap flights!

 Ready to spend 2 days in Munich?
 Pin it for later!